 The Emergency Medicine Residency Program at the University of Cincinnati Medical Center was both the first program in emergency medicine, and the first program to recognize the advantages unique to a four-year training program.

 In July 1982 the residency expanded from a three-year format to the current four-year format, which we believe offers superior training and clinical excellence.
 Our curriculum is designed to develop clinical competence through hands-on training in a broad range of specialties pertinent to Emergency Medicine.
 Responsibility in the Emergency Department is graduated to allow continuous development as a clinician and teacher throughout the four years.
+Our graduated responsibility model is routinely lauded by our alumni as the pinnacle of our training program and critical to its continued success.

 Our curriculum supports a strong core of training in the Emergency Department with ICU training as well as subspecialty training in areas important to Emergency Medicine such as orthopedics, obstetrics & gynecology and plastic surgery.
 There are no “scut rotations”.
 All our rotations are carefully chosen and regularly reviewed to assure that they are appropriate to training strong Emergency Medicine clinicians.
 The residents play a critical role in the continuing evolution of our curriculum.

-Additional Education Opportunities
+EM Additional Education Opportunities